Score-Based Density Estimation from Pairwise Comparisons: Conclusions

 \subsubsection{Acknowledgments}

-Authors LA and AK are associated with the ELLIS Institute Finland.
-The work was supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI, and additionally by the grants 345811 and 358980.
+The authors acknowledge the research environment provided by ELLIS Institute Finland.
+The work was supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI, and additionally by the grants 363317 and 358980.
 The authors acknowledge support from CSC – IT Center for Science, Finland, for computational resources.

+\paragraph{Reproducibility statement} The source code for reproducing the experiments is available at \href{https://github.com/petrus-mikkola/pairwise2diffusion}{https://github.com/petrus-mikkola/pairwise2diffusion}.
+Section~\ref{sec_method} describes the method and its implementation, while Appendix~\ref{appendix_method} details the specific components and training settings required to replicate the experiments.
+Appendix~\ref{appendix_proofs} provides the full proofs of the theoretical results presented in the main text.